Last Updated: May 18, 2026

 What Is Known About the Safety of Daily or Frequent Ketamine Protocols?

-Put plainly: this protocol has not been shown to be safe in any published prospective research.
+Put plainly: in the general outpatient population commercial providers serve, and over the months or years of continuous use these providers market, this protocol has not been shown to be safe in any published prospective research.
 It also has not been shown to be unsafe.
 The peer-reviewed literature does not answer the question in either direction.

 What Are Common Short-Term Side Effects?

-In Smith-Apeldoorn 2022, psychotomimetic effects were the most commonly reported side effects, with no serious adverse events recorded.1 A separate 2013 study reported no psychotomimetic or dissociative effects at a very low 10 mg sublingual dose.8
+A separate trial of three-times-daily oral esketamine — a different, more potent compound — in 7 patients with severe treatment-resistant depression for 21 days reported psychotomimetic effects as the most common side effects, with no serious adverse events.¹ Another 2013 study reported no psychotomimetic or dissociative effects at a very low 10 mg sublingual dose used on a periodic (not daily) schedule.⁸

 What Does the Published Evidence Show About Long-Term Daily Ketamine Use?

-The longest prospective trial of daily oral (es)ketamine for depression lasted 21 days.
-No peer-reviewed prospective study has measured outcomes at 3 months, 6 months, 1 year, or longer for any daily oral ketamine protocol for depression.
+Very little is known about the safety of long-term, low-dose daily ketamine treatment.
+The longest prospective trial of any daily oral ketamine protocol for depression lasted 28 days.¹⁰ No peer-reviewed prospective study has measured outcomes at 3 months, 6 months, 1 year, or longer.

-Commercial daily-dosing protocols are marketed for ongoing or indefinite use, which is far longer than any published study has examined.
+Commercial daily-dosing protocols are marketed for ongoing or indefinite use — months or years of continuous daily dosing.
+No published prospective study has examined that range.
 Long-term use of this protocol has not been shown to be safe in published prospective research.
 It also has not been shown to be unsafe.
 The peer-reviewed literature does not address the question in either direction.

 Who Should Not Use Ketamine Therapy?